Vladulay/quantum-computer-simulation/README.md

 ## Features
 - Gate application via instruction list syntax
 - Measurements in arbitary bases via projectors (of all states only)
+- Supports both pure and mixed states
-- Supports pure states only
+- Supports sparse matrices for pure states

 ## How to use
 The functions of interest are located inside _gate_operations.py_.
 To see examples of how to use this library consult the jupyter notebook _tutorial.ipynb_.